-In reviewing the 2018-19 Minnesota Comprehensive Assessment (MCA) results in reading 57.3% of Spring Lake Park students met or exceeded grade level standards.
+We will review the 2020-21 Minnesota Comprehensive Assessment (MCA) results when they are received.
+Schools in Minnesota did not take the MCA in 2019-20 due to the COVID-19 Pandemic.
+In reviewing the 2018-19 MCA results in reading 57.3% of Spring Lake Park students met or exceeded grade level standards.
 In 2018, 58.5% of Spring Lake Park students met or exceeded grade level standards.
 In 2017, 60.1% of Spring Lake Park students met or exceeded grade level standards.
 In 2016, 61.3% of Spring Lake Park students met or exceeded grade level standards.
+In 2015, 58.1% of Spring Lake Park students met or exceeded grade level standards.
 In 2014, 55.7% of Spring Lake Park students met or exceeded grade level standards.
-In 2014, 55.7% of Spring Lake Park students met or exceeded grade level standards.
+In 2013, 52.8% of students met or exceeded grade level standards.

 Results of measures of reading proficiency indicate that we must maintain a continued focus on both core and targeted reading instruction in order to ensure that all students are reading by the end of Grade 3, and maintaining and enhancing proficiency beyond Grade 3.
-Specific areas of focus for professional learning in 2019-20 include monitoring and strengthening the design and delivery of reading instruction (both core and targeted intervention), meeting the needs of English Language Learners, and personalizing learning for each student.
+Specific areas of focus for professional learning in 2021-22 include monitoring and strengthening the backward design and delivery of reading instruction (both core and targeted intervention), meeting the needs of English Language Learners, and diagnosing and personalizing learning for each student as they work toward academic competencies.